-Bacon and Brakes is our monthly car and motorcycle meeting that takes place between 10am and 12pm on the first Sunday of every month.
+Bacon and Brakes is our monthly car and motorcycle meeting that takes place between 10am and 12pm on the first Sunday of every month from March to September.

 We welcome all cars and ‘bikes, from all eras, whether it’s a brand-new Honda CBR600, or a works Jaguar XK120.
 The café has plenty of delicious breakfast options, great coffee, and everyone loves to kick tyres and chat.

 There’s no charge for coming, and there’s no need to book.
 Bacon and Brakes is an old-school, friendly car and motorcycle meet and we’re not pretending to be anything grander than a bunch of people with a shared passion for all things automotive.